-These boiled potatoes, with olive oil and fresh herbs, couldn’t be simpler, but the flavors will convince you to make this side dish several times each week.
+These boiled potatoes, with olive oil and fresh herbs, couldn't be simpler, but the flavors will convince you to make this side dish over and over again.

 I ditched the butter and replaced it with extra-virgin olive oil – a good fruity one.
 I first made this recipe in the summertime when our herb garden was exploding, and the mint and basil practically begged to be invited to the party.
 In they went!

 The prep time was no more than five minutes (scrub potatoes, chop herbs…done) and the hardest part was waiting for the potatoes to cook.

 Thanks to my younger son (okay, and me), half of the potatoes were gone in five minutes flat.
 The leftovers ended up in my husband’s salad for today’s lunch.
 We will be making these over and over again!